AKQA: History

 AKQA was founded in the United Kingdom in 1994.
 Ajaz Ahmed launched the firm at age 21 after leaving university before graduating, as he wanted to start a multimedia business quickly while interest in the web was increasing.
+He was joined by co-founders James Hilton, Matthew Treagus and Dan Norris-Jones in 1995.
 The agency initially focused on digital projects, including product development.
 One of AKQA's early clients was Virgin, for which the agency designed the first website capable of broadcasting live radio over the Internet for Virgin Radio.
-Other initial clients included Microsoft, McDonald's, BMW, and Coca-Cola.
-James Hilton, Matthew Treagus and Dan Norris-Jones are credited as co-founders for their early leadership roles - all joining the business in 1995.
+Other initial clients included Microsoft, McDonald's, BMW, and Coca-Cola..

 As it grew in the late 1990s, it added capabilities including a consultancy arm, to meet with client demand for Internet strategy consulting.
 By 1999, it was ranked as the largest independent new media agency in the United Kingdom, and had been valued at £26 million.

 In 2001, the company received an investment of $71 million from Accenture and merged with three other agencies to expand internationally.
 The London-based agency, then known as AKQA New Media, merged with Citron Haligman Bedecarré in San Francisco, Magnet Interactive in Washington, D.C., and The AdInc in Singapore.
 The merger led to the formation of AKQA as an international marketing agency.

 Private equity firm General Atlantic acquired a majority stake in AKQA in early 2007.
 Media reports valued the deal at approximately $250 million.
 That year, AKQA was reported to be the largest independent digital agency in the world, with approximately 700 employees and revenues of around $99 million.

 The firm was listed as one of AdAge's agencies of the decade in 2009.
 AdAge noted that AKQA had weathered the bursting of the dot-com bubble, growing its staff and remaining independent.
 Its growth continued through the recession of 2007 to 2009, as it added around 200 employees and opened offices in Berlin and El Salvador by 2010.